 In just the last two weeks, the Population Council’s researchers have mobilized to conduct rapid phone-based surveys using existing cohort studies to assess knowledge, attitudes and practices among more than 2,000 individuals living in five informal settlements in Nairobi, Kenya and more than 1,000 young people in the Indian States of Bihar and Uttar Pradesh.
 Within just a few days of starting our work in Kenya, we learned that overall awareness of COVID-19 is high, but knowledge of perceived risk, awareness of and ability to carry out preventive behaviors, and misconceptions are mixed, suggesting that more easily-understood interventions and more relevant policies for those living in informal settlements in urban areas, and across Kenya, may be needed.
 The Kenyan Ministry of Health (MOH) is using this evidence to inform its behavior change campaigns, COVID-19 tracking, and other interventions throughout the pandemic.
 Additionally, in two populous states in India, our research is shedding insight on what may be the critical needs of households across the country.
 Preliminary research shows that already more than 60 percent of households in Uttar Pradesh and Bihar have experienced lost jobs or livelihoods due to the nationwide lockdown.

 A second round of evidence from Kenya and India will be available in the coming days.
-To receive near real-time updates on new data and evidence the Council is generating, please subscribe here.

 We have also created a Population Council Dataverse page as part of our ongoing commitment to facilitate open science where we invite partners to adapt and use our methodologies, tools, data and findings in their response effort.